This cookbook describes how to radically improve performance by compiling ahead-of-time (AOT) during a build process.

 Be sure to recompile with

-AOT compilation sets the stage for further optimization through a process called Tree Shaking.
-A Tree Shaker walks the dependency graph, top to bottom, and shakes out unused code like dead needles in a Christmas tree.
+AOT compilation sets the stage for further optimization through a process called tree shaking.
+A tree shaker walks the dependency graph, top to bottom, and shakes out unused code like dead leaves in a tree.

 For example, this demo application doesn't use anything from the